Legislative assembly: Legislative assemblies in the Commonwealth

 Legislative assemblies in modern-day Commonwealth countries, either as national or sub-national parliaments, are in most cases an evolution of one of the legislative chambers of the previous colonial parliaments, whether the full legislature or a lower house.
 In a number of jurisdictions, the name House of Assembly is used instead.
 It is one of the main names used in everyday speech for parliament in many countries.

 Australia

-The lower houses of the parliaments of the Australian states are called Legislative Assemblies.
-In South Australia and Tasmania, they are referred to as the House of Assembly.
-The only state with a sole chamber is the state of Queensland as it has abolished the former Legislative Council (upper house) of its parliament, leaving the Legislative Assembly as the sole chamber.
-There has been a push to reinstate the Legislative Council (upper house) in Queensland to be in line with other states.
-The parliaments of the Australian territories only have a sole chamber like Queensland, which is the Legislative Assembly.
-The unicameral legislature of the Australian Capital Territory is the Australian Capital Territory Legislative Assembly.
-Members of the Legislative Assembly/House of Assembly are referred to as MLAs (NSW, VIC, QLD, WA, ACT, NT) or MHAs (SA, TAS).
+Three of the six Australian states style their lower houses as Legislative Assemblies; in South Australia and Tasmania, they are styled as Houses of Assembly.
+The unicameral parliaments of Queensland and the two self-governing territories also style their legislature as Legislative Assemblies.
+Queensland originally had a Legislative Council as its upper house, in line with the other states, until it was abolished leaving it the only state with a sole chamber of parliament.

+The previously self-governing Norfolk Island had its own Legislative Assembly until it was abolished and replaced with a Regional Council in 2015.

+Members of these assemblies are referred to as MLAs (WA, ACT, NT) and MPs (NSW, QLD, VIC, SA, TAS).
+Previously, MLA and MHA have been used in states that now use MP.